 I AM ADDICTED TO CORPORATE TENDERNESS

-The secret about Starbucks holiday season is that it has almost nothing to do with coffee.
+The secret about Starbucks holiday season is that it has almost to do with coffee.
 It’s a deeply engineered precise illusion for Americans to feel like the year has a narrative arc.

 The greetings change, the soundtrack jingles, and suddenly—delusion or not—to us it feels like life has motion again.